How will the IR35 Off-Payroll Reforms affect your Business?

 Before Closing your limited company

 If you have decided to close your limited company as a reaction to the reforms, there are several key steps which should be fulfilled to be tax-efficient and HMRC compliant.
+Note that changes to the Capital Gains Tax regime are likely in Spring of 2021: these are widely expected to increase the tax cost of closing your company, and if possible, you should therefore act now.
+Read more here.

 Before liquidating your limited company, you should take specific tax and financial advice to consider final dividends, pension contributions and the possibility of splitting capital distributions across tax years.